Datadog Documentation

 Turning qualitative signals into a clear product win

-The redesign generated strong qualitative feedback from both users and internal teams.
+The redesign received strong qualitative feedback from both engineers and internal teams.
+Users reported faster access to API references and setup guidance, with clearer navigation and improved usability.

-Beyond immediate usability improvements, the project established a scalable documentation foundation with patterns and navigation designed to support future product and content growth without sacrificing clarity.
+Beyond immediate improvements, the work established a scalable documentation system designed to support continued product and content growth without sacrificing clarity.

 Heatmap of user activity on the redesigned site